Destructive Material Inspection

 Scanning electron microscopy permits the high-resolution and three-dimensional depiction of surfaces and structures as well as the determination of the chemical composition of the sample (EDX analysis).
 FIB-SEM microscopy makes possible sample preparation in nanoscale for the in-depth analysis of microstructures and coatings.

-Tensile testing forms part of the classic repertoire of destructive material testing, as do compressive and bending testing.
+Tensile, compressive and bending testing form part of the classic repertoire of destructive material testing.
 With modern test equipment, comprehensive knowledge of the relevant standards and extensive practical experience, our experts ensure the individual tests are undertaken correctly.

 Using spark emission spectroscopy (OES) we analyse individual alloy elements such as iron, aluminium, copper, zinc, magnesium, titanium, cobalt or nickel both qualitatively and quantitatively for their composition.
 These results are compared with the limits listed in the standards and the steel code or your specific requirements and evaluated.